Xilinx/embpf-bootfw-update-tool/README.md

 ### Advanced users

+#### -b option

 For other versal-based systems, you may create your own boot.bin file that boots u-boot over jtag uart, and then use -b <boot_file> to pass in the boot.bin.
 The u-boot created must use jtag uart instead of physical uart, and have access to DDR and OSPI.
 The command would look like below for a Versal based board:

 ```
 sudo ./prog_spi.sh -i <boot.bin to program into OSPI> -d versal_eval -b <boot.bin that uses jtag uart>
 ```

+#### -w option

+The -w option allows you to connect the target system on one machine that may not be able to run this script, and then run this script from a diff machine to program, erase, or verify OSPI.
+Make sure to start hw_server through default port 3121 on the machine connected to target machine.

+If the target machine is a Versal eval platform, then hw_server is automatically started on the system controller for Versal eval platform. curl command over port 80 is used to call sc_app/sc_cmd on system controller to control the system. the IP address passed in through -w is that of the system controller.

 ## Known issues and Debug Tips